Characters: Game Of Thrones House Frey

 - Reasonable Authority Figure: Unlike his father, Stevron's a decent person.

 - Spared by the Adaptation: Possibly.
-In the books, Stevron commanded the Frey levies that went south with Robb Stark, but he dies of wounds suffered at Oxcross.
+In the books, Stevron commanded the Frey levies that went south with Robb Stark, but he dies of wounds suffered at the Battle of Oxcross.
 On the show, there is no indication that he left the Twins.

 - Token Good Teammate: Of all the Freys, he doesn't seem to be as bad as his kin - at least, from those in the Red Wedding, and we haven't seen enough of the females besides Roslin to tell what they are like.From the books...